lbpoland/book/meta/canon.md

 Prayer as Lament and Shield — Lament becomes a form of prayer.
 Angels and fallen watchers use prayer to process sorrow and to shield against despair.
 Prayer is both release and protection.

 Opportunity to Answer — Even after sin, God gives opportunity for response.
 The call “Where are you?” is a door.
 Human choice still matters.
 This clarifies that relationship is not severed without invitation for repair.

+Canon Additions / Clarifications (Chapters 14–15)

+Partial truth as hiding — Speaking only part of the truth is itself a form of hiding; confession requires full honesty.

+Internal hiding — Beings can hide within their own hearts by choosing not to voice what they know; internal concealment breeds further separation and must be named.

+Origin of shame — Shame emerges not from the body or from God but from self‑awareness twisted by disobedience; God’s questions invite recognition of this source.

+Hidden heart and relationship fracture — New record symbols mark when truth is concealed and when relationships fracture through lies or withheld feelings.

+Clothing as mercy — Clothing will be introduced by Kothriel after judgment, not to hide from God but to honour bodies and protect intimacy; weaving teaches trust and boundaries.

+Animals hiding and creation’s response — The garden and its creatures respond to the fracture by hiding; light patiently seeks them without force.

+Words as potential weapons — Words can bless or curse; messengers must teach discernment, listening, and the weight of speech to prevent words from wounding.

+Bitterness and sweetness together — New tastes (rue and honey) illustrate that knowledge of good and evil combines bitter awareness with sweet reconciliation; bitterness invites lament but must be followed by sweetness.

+Nightmares and dreams — Dreams now include fear and prophecy; nightmares mirror hidden fears, while dreams of exile and return offer hope and foreshadow redemption.

+Desire for comfort — Longing for warmth and presence is good but must be held until timing is right; hiding from each other with “I am fine” marks the first human lie.

+Hiding increases weight — Concealing truth adds moral weight; confession lifts weight; half‑truths weigh more than full truths.

+Prayer for discernment and weight — Weightiel notes that hiding multiplies weight and prays that heaviness invites confession rather than despair.

+Guardians of hidden places — Guardians will learn to sense hidden currents in soil and water to know when to offer protection or presence; they guard hidden spaces without force.

+Patience of healers and angels — Healers and covering angels prepare to offer mercy but wait for invitation; their patience models restraint.

+Bright One’s strategy of hidden questions — The Bright One plans to hide manipulation within compliments and concerns, teaching that even apparent kindness can mask suspicion.

+First human lie — “I am fine” becomes the first recorded lie, marking the fracture between humans themselves; hiding from each other is a new form of separation.